devmc-ee/weirdo-chat-vue/README.md

 # Weirdo Chat

-It is a weirdo chat simulation.
-If you are polite and starting a conversation with greetings in English, Estonian or Russion, it should respond correspondingly.
-Otherwise it is going to respond with modified version of your message:
+It is a "weirdo" chat simulation.
+If a conversation is initiated with a polite greeting in English, Estonian, or Russian, the system will try to respond correspondingly.

-- full sentence revers
-- words letters revers (original sentence order)
-- encoding with SHA512
+Otherwise, it will  respond by modifying your message using one of the following methods:

+- Reversing the entire sentence.
+- Reversing the letters within each word (while preserving the original word order).
+- Encoding the message using the SHA-512 algorithm.

-A conversation is limited with VITE_MAX_MESSAGES_IN_POOL .env variable
+The conversation is limited by the VITE_MAX_MESSAGES_IN_POOL value defined in the .env file.

 ## Project Setup